vboussange/PhDthesis/draft/conclusion.md

 - In economic systems, I expect that it can advance our understanding on diversification processes, xxx,
 - ML can leverage the advances, by accelerating the improvement of models and by directly testing theories (Automate the process of discovery), as well as providing a way to assimilate data into models.
 - We are far from understanding biodiversity at a planetary scale comparable to how we understand Earth’s climate.
 Yet, what is at stake for human societies around the world, is at a minimum comparable to those derived from climate change.
+- It is unlikely that we will find, as Einstein did more 100 years ago, the fundamental laws that rule biological systems.
+Is is also unlikely that, as XX said, big data and ML will sort out by itself the rules.
+The vision of Kant is surely more appropriate to understand fundamental biological rules, and we believe that ML can realy help fuse concepts and precetps.
 - The new paradigm proposed to comprehend economic change, econobio, could further help us understand deeper organizational principles, such as xxx.
 - It could provide a better understand of economic development, and may suggest biologically inspired economic policies to overcome fundamental issues arising from misappropriate regulations.
 We could surely get insights from biological systems, that have survived major environmental crisis for more that 3.5 billion years.